Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 * sitefinity-data-taxa-filter - an example on how to filter items by selected taxons
 * starter-template - for basing your project with everything set-upped.
 * widget-library - for building your custom distributed widget libraries and templates.
 Additionally this sample includes information on how to add your own custom scripts alongside the views.
+* sitefinity-insight - for submitting custom data to sitefinity insight connector